Get to know the 4Cs, Carat, Colour, Clarity and Cut. Because sticking to your budget is going to mean prioritizing!

 WHAT’s MY RING SIZE?

 Your ring should slide on fairly easily but need a slight wiggle to remove.
 For most accurate sizing I recommend taking a few different measurements at different times when your fingers are not swollen or cold.
 I’m happy to help local customers find the perfect size at the studio.
-For online customers, sent me a note and I’ll mail you a home resizing kit.
+For online customers, send me a note and I’ll mail you a home resizing kit.

 SNEAKY SIZING GUIDE